MaudeDavidLab/CGRB-Tutorial-/installing_software_local.md

 Fly down to the heading "What is an ipynb File?" as we've already gone through the installation process.

 ###MAC Users:
+0. VPN into OSU if you're not on campus + map your files fomr the CGRB (see Map Network Drive in the set-up tutorial)
 1. Open your terminal
 2. Create a symbolic link to your mapped files </br>
 `ln -s /Volumes/David_lab/YOURFOLDER CGRB_David_lab` </br>